Citi/parfun/docs/source/tutorials/quickstart.rst

 * ✖ Computations that require non-partitionable datasets (e.g. median computation, sorting)
 * ✖ I/O intensive tasks (file loading, network communications)
 * ✖ Very short (< 100ms) tasks.
-These tasks are two small for the parallelism gains to exceed the system overhead caused by our parallelization system (e.g. system communications and initialization).
+These tasks are too small for the parallelism gains to exceed the system overhead caused by our parallelization system (e.g. system communications and initialization).